next up previous

 Supplemental Material: All handouts can be found on myWPI.

-Wednesday Lab Sessions: Labs will be held in the Movie Lab, and will consist of tutorials and exercises in the use of 3D Studio Max.
+Wednesday Lab Sessions: Labs will be held in the IMGD Lab, and will consist of tutorials and exercises in the use of 3D Studio Max.
 If you are already familiar with the package, attendance is not required.
 However, if you'd like to help the TA guide the other students in learning the package, that would be greatly appreciated.
 And no, we will not be covering how to write your own plug-ins!

 Notes: